 I know there is a weird saying about real men not eating quiche, but I have never seen a man refuse a tasty slice.
 It is a dish I love for so many reasons.
 It’s ultra-versatile.
 It can be eaten at breakfast, lunch or supper.
 It can be eaten warm or cold.
 It’s superb at a picnic and is a no-mess no-fuss meal-in-one for a road trip.
 It contains all the food groups so is a self-contained entity.
 It’s loaded with cheese, and it’s very delicious (to both men and women and even children).
 Oh, and it is marvellous with a glass of iced cold dry white wine.

 The fat content is high, which is a downside, so I pack as many vegetables in as I can to balance things out.
 I also like to mix the cheese up, keeping the Parmesan element constant, but use Cheddar, Gruyère, feta or blue cheese as the other component.
-You want to get to a total of around 1 1/2 cups of cheese.
+You want to get to a total of around one and a half cups of cheese.
 It sets perfectly but is still very light.

 bacon and zucchini quiche

 2–3T ice cold water